andreasdefeuth/sem-1/README.md

-# IT Architecture @ Erhvervsakademi Aarhus
+# IT Architecture @ Business Academy Aarhus

 Professional Bachelor's degree (195 ECTS, EQF 6)
 - Enrolled from January 2026 until May 2029